octoi/facebook-2/README.md

     $ touch firebaseConfig.js
     ```

-  - Paste firebase config in that file like this
+  - Enter firebase config in that file like this

     ```javascript
     const firebaseConfig = {